TepyThai/tepy.dev_old/_posts/my-journey-to-the-programming-world.md

 > Clueless about future goal

-Even tho I achieved my dream goal, I barely knew anything related to what I want to become in the future.
+Even though I achieved my dream goal, I barely knew anything related to what I want to become in the future.
 Due to the lack of information, I chose to study Civil Engineering as it is quite a common major for a student who is good at Math to choose back then in Cambodia.

 In the 1st year in college, there was a compulsary course about general knowledge of computer and internet that introduced me to know more about computer in general.
 After that course, I only gained the general knowledge of computer, nothing more nothing less.